IlhamR286/JabarAcademyFase2/README.md

 ## 📅 Struktur Tugas Harian

 Template nextjs-dashboard dalam repositori ini digunakan dalam penerapan tugas atau materi pembelajaran berdasarkan hari pelaksanaan

+## Next.js App Router Course - Starter

+This is the starter template for the Next.js App Router Course.
+It contains the starting code for the dashboard application.

+For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website..